supervisely-ecosystem/yolo/supervisely_integration/demo/README.md

 For YOLO, you need to download only the checkpoint file.

 - **For PyTorch inference:** models can be found in the `checkpoints` folder in Team Files after training.
 - **For ONNXRuntime and TensorRT inference:** models can be found in the `export` folder in Team Files after training.
+If you don't see the `export` folder, please ensure that the model was exported to `ONNX` or `TensorRT` format during training.

 Go to Team Files in Supervisely Platform and download the files.